CiscoCXSecurity/unix-audit/CONTRIBUTING.md

 - Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the issue's author on what might be missing.
-- Review and update the existing content of our [Wiki](https://github.com/org_name/repo_name/wiki) with up-to-date instructions and code samples.
 - Review existing pull requests, and testing patches against real existing applications that use `unix-audit`.
 - Write a test, or add a missing test case to an existing test.